Malisetti Foundation Scholarship 2020

-SGAC has partnered with the Malisetti Foundation to bring 1 delegate of Indian descent residing within the USA to attend the 7th Space Generation Fusion Forum (April 15 & 16) and 34th Space Symposium (April 16 – 19) in Colorado Springs, USA.
+SGAC has partnered with the Malisetti Foundation to bring one delegate of Indian descent residing within the USA to attend the 9th Space Generation Fusion Forum (March 28 – 30) and potentially the 36th Space Symposium (March 30 – April 02) in Colorado Springs, USA.

-The award will partially cover round trip travel via airfare, accommodations, visa costs, and the registration fees for both events up to a maximum amount of 1500 USD.
+The award will partially cover the expenses up to a maximum amount of USD 1,500 incurred to attend SGFF (and potentially Space Symposium) (round trip travel via airfare, accommodations, visa costs, and the registration fees according to the reimbursement policy).

 How to Apply